MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 After completing the steps, you must either reboot the device or restart the service using `sudo systemctl restart mdatp`.

-Device connectivity to streamlined approach will not start if you do not reboot the device.
+Device connectivity to streamlined approach won't start if you don't reboot the device.

 ### Third-party Linux deployment tools (Puppet, Ansible, Chef)